mblhaunted/nixy/README.md

 The builder is where the magic happens.
 Note, you have a variable here that is "$out" which is your workspace.

 At the end of the build, your files are either written to your local nix path or also created as symlinks relative to your root path.

+More on the builder later.

+## JSON specification

+In the examples/package.json, you can find a demonstration of how to specify a package.
+Currently, this is unsupprorted and interactive mode is recommended.